Edward P. Furlani

 However, in a high frequency magnetic field, the chain breaks into two parts that rotate independently with the external field without delay.
 These chain segments temporarily reassemble into a longer chain and then break apart again in a time-wise periodic fashion as shown in the simulation.

-The assembly of magnetic particles into desired patterns can be controlled using template structures.
-Figure 7 shows the field-directed assembly of magnetic particles using a soft-magnetic ring structure template embedded in a substrate.
-When a unifom external field is applied to this system the ring becomes magnetized and produces a localized high-gradient magnetic field that attracts the magnetic particles to the surface of the ring where they assemble.
-An interesting feature of the assembly process is that the particles form a ring-like structure and are evenly spaced due to a repulsive dipole-dipole force between neighboring particles that exists once the particles reach the substrate.
+Figure 11 shows the directed assembly of core-shell Fe3O4-SiO2 nanoparticles using a soft-magnetic ring structure template embedded in a nonmagnetic substrate.
+When a uniform field is applied, the ring becomes magnetized and produces a localized high gradient field that attracts the particles to the ring annulus where they assemble.
+The combined use of a uniform field with an induced gradient-field provides localized regions of attractive and repulsive magnetic force (Fig 11. a,b,c,d) that enable nanoscale precision of particle placement.
+An interesting feature of the assembly process is that the particles assemble into a ring-like pattern and are evenly spaced due to a repulsive dipole-dipole force between neighboring particles that exists once the particles reach the substrate as shown in Figs. 12 and 13.

 Particles assemble in a ring-like structure with an even separation between neighboring particles due to a repulsivemagnetic dipole-dipole force between neighboring particles.